kak62/SQL---Query---Samples/README.md

-# SQL Portfolio for Business Analytics
+# SQL Repo for Business Analytics

 This repository contains a series of SQL queries designed to tackle various business problems while maintaining data privacy.
 Each query is anonymized to focus on trends and insights rather than individual data points.